'Expect to laugh, to think, to greatly admire this artist.' - ABC

 Khairani Barokka (b.
 1985) is a writer, poet and interdisciplinary artist.
 She has also been a highly prolific practitioner of think/do advocacy in the arts, particularly on the ways in which innovation in storytelling can increase inclusion and access for and by disability cultures and feminisms (both of which she is happy to be a part of).
 Born in Jakarta, Okka works, teaches, and is published internationally, in print and online (see WRITING for recently published and forthcoming work).
 Her lectures, performances, workshops, and/or projects have been presented extensively, in India, the US, Australia, Malaysia, the UK, Austria, Germany, Singapore, and her native Indonesia.
 She has a masters from ITP at NYU’s Tisch School of the Arts, as a Tisch Departmental Fellow, working on participatory, interactive art, literature, and social issues storytelling.
 Her BA (High Honors, College Scholar) was from Middlebury College in Sociology/Anthropology.

 Okka is the writer, performer, and producer of a hearing-impaired accessible solo show, Eve and Mary Are Having Coffee (with a grant from HIVOS as main sponsor), which premiered at Edinburgh Festival Fringe 2014 as Indonesia’s only representative.
 Previously, she pioneered the production of the first live-streamed spoken word shows in Indonesia, involving cross-national collaborations, with a focus on social justice/disability justice.
 As an independent scholar, she is a member of the International Federation for Theatre Research (IFTR), and has presented at international conferences, festivals, and as a two-time TEDx speaker (Jakarta and Youth@Chennai).
 Okka was profiled in UNFPA’s book “Investing in Young People in Indonesia: Inspirational Young Leaders Driving Social Change” (2014) for raising awareness of disability issues and perspectives through art and writing.
-She has also been featured widely in national and international media, among them BBC News' live Q and A on Facebook in London and multiple ABC Australia appearances (radio and television), RRR (Aus), The Hindu (India), The Times of India, The New Current (UK), and all major Indonesian newspapers and media including National Geographic, Esquire, and BBC Indonesia (see PRESS for complete list).
+She has also been featured widely in national and international media, among them BBC News' live Q and A on Facebook in London, other UK media, multiple ABC Australia appearances (radio and television), RRR (Aus), The Hindu (India), The Times of India, and all major Indonesian newspapers and media including National Geographic, Esquire, and BBC Indonesia (see PRESS for complete list).
 Her creative pieces have been performed by herself and others (including, recently, actor Toby Jones).

 Okka was most recently Artist-In-Residence at Rimbun Dahan (Malaysia, 2014-15) for six months, where she worked on writing projects as well as on using text in mixed media works.
 She has also held residencies at Vermont Studio Center (US, 2011; with a grant for poetry, as first Indonesian writer-in-residence), Tutti Arts (AUS, 2013), the EQUILIBRIUM Project at Sandarbh (India, 2014), Jatiwangi Art Factory’s Village Video Festival (Indonesia, 2012) and was Emerging Writers Festival’s (AUS) Inaugural International Writer-In-Residence for 2013.